 STRAVA Relative Effort – Everthing you need to know

-Strava Relative Effort – Everything You Need to Know
+STRAVA Relative Effort – Everything You Need to Know

 STRAVA introduced RELATIVE EFFORT 3 years ago (April 2018) as a replacement to their Suffer Score.
-Since its creation, It’s been expanded to provide validity across many sports; show trends; and to better accommodate shorter, harder efforts.
+Since its creation, it’s been expanded to provide validity across many sports; show trends; and to better accommodate shorter, harder efforts.

 There is subscriber-only functionality related to RELATIVE EFFORT available at STRAVA online, on your STRAVA app and on some cycling devices – notably WAHOO, Suunto and Garmin.